-COVID-19 Small Business Resources
+COVID-19 Small Business Resources | SBDCNet | Official U.S. SBA Resource

 Delaware

-COVID-19 Information for Delaware Small Businesses – Deleware Division of Small Business
+COVID-19 Information for Delaware Small Businesses – Delaware Division of Small Business

+Delaware Small Business Relief Grants – Delaware Division of Small Business is committing $100 million to assist Delaware businesses and nonprofits affected by the COVID-19 crisis.
+Eligible businesses may receive up to $100,000 to cover COVID-19-related expenses.

 Florida

-COVID-19 Business Resources & Economic Relief
+COVID-19 Business Resources & Economic Relief – Florida Chamber of Commerce

 Georgia